-Written notice must be given if a child is to leave with someone other than the parents or those listed on the authorization section of the Registration Form.
-In the event of an emergency, parents may fax or email signed permission for someone other than them or an authorized adult to pick up a child.
+Written notice must be given if a child is to leave with someone other than the parents or those listed on the authorization section on Power School.
+In the event of an emergency, parents may email signed permission for someone other than them or an authorized adult to pick up a child.
+Please email the Program director with any authorized pick up changes.
 Please tell the person picking up your child that they must provide photo identification to the staff before the child will be released.